-The Ann Arbor Michigan Pinball Museum will have their 2017 pinball showcase Friday May 5th to Sunday May 7th with 350 machines on free play.
-Our facility is the third largest dedicated pinball venue (by unique game count) in North America and has games from the 1950s “woodrails” to the latest games from Stern pinball.
+On Saturday September 29th, 2018 the Ann Arbor Michigan Pinball Museum will have their first “mini-show” with 400+ machines on free play.
+Our facility is the one of the largest dedicated pinball venues (by unique game count) in North America and has games from the 1950s “woodrails” to the latest games from Stern pinball.
 Every decade, manufacturer and game type is represented at the museum.
 There are many rare and hard to find games set up and ready to play.
 All machines are free play, so one entrance ticket allows unlimited play for the day.
-There’s something for every pinball fan here. (we are the third largest dedicated pinball facility in North America, behind Banning and PAPA.)
+There’s something for every pinball fan here (we are the one of the largest dedicated pinball facility in North America.)
 But unlike other pinball museum type facilities, we are here every day working on our machines, making sure they play perfect!
 Arguably this makes us the best working/restored pinball collection in North America.

 The reviews are in from the May Ann Arbor pinball show case (the one weekend a year that the Museum is open to the public), and it was an over whelming success!
 We had plenty of email comments, like this one: